 DreamHost performs above average in the Page Speed test, with an average result of 3.12 seconds.
 Its best run was 0.01 s, but has been as bad as 21.25 s.
 DreamHost's most recent result on Mar 23 was 0.24 seconds.
 I expected Dreamhost to have poor performance, but they're not that bad.
 There are faster hosts out there, but you're not going to be disappointed with them.

 Namecheap performs stellar in the Page Speed test, with an average result of 3.15 seconds.
 Its best run was 2.09 s, but has been as bad as 72.71 s.
 Namecheap's most recent result on Mar 23 was 2.40 seconds.
 Namecheap proves that they have consistent, low page load times.
 While I bet it could be improved if they enabled compression and caching headers, their stats are something other hosts strive for.

-InMotion Hosting performs impressively in the Page Speed test, with an average result of 3.19 seconds.
+InMotion Hosting performs above average in the Page Speed test, with an average result of 3.19 seconds.
 Its best run was 2.13 s, but has been as bad as 14.12 s.
 InMotion Hosting's most recent result on Mar 23 was 2.76 seconds.
 InMotion proves to be stable in its page speed results, usually showing no spikes or erratic performance.
 While they do optimize connections, they could be making things faster by compressing images and setting the cache headers properly.